-At both DOCS clinics, student volunteers take an active role in patient care by performing initial patient histories and physical exams, and then working closely with University of Miami physician volunteers to develop an appropriate individualized health care plan for each patient.
+At all DOCS clinics, student volunteers take an active role in patient care by performing initial patient histories and physical exams, and then working closely with University of Miami physician volunteers to develop an appropriate individualized health care plan for each patient.
 Peer-learning is strongly emphasized and encouraged, as underclassmen and upperclassmen students are paired together in volunteer teams.